-Reports are treated anonymously.
-Sender addresses are not forwarded in any way.
 A rapid discovery of the content depends on the quality of the report.
-The more precise the "guide" is, the faster the report can be processed.
-Afterwards, the Stopline staff members check whether the reported content actually is or could be illegal - according to Austrian law.
-The procedures are variable, depending on which kind of online service has been reported.
+The more precise the "guide" is, the faster and more efficient the report can be processed.
+The procedure is different depending on the type of the online service.
+In a first step, the Stopline staff members check whether the reported content actually is or could be illegal - according to Austrian law.

 In case of illegal material, the Stopline locates the host - which is the ISP or server via which the illegal content has been published on the Internet.
 If an Austrian Internet service provider is affected, he will be contacted along with the public authorities and informed about the illegal content.
+Incoming reports are treated anonymously, and sender addresses are not forwarded in any way.